 Other Wildlife Attractions : Tiger, Gaur, Sambar, Chital, Leopard.

-Nothing can compare the majestic build up of an elephant and when you ride on when, it feels like you've gone back to the times of the royal.
-Elephants always catch the attention of every onlooker, but just like Tigers and Lions this animal has also come under threat of extinction.
+Nothing can compare the majestic build up of an elephant and when you ride on it feels like you've gone back to the times of the royal.
+Indian elephants always catch the attention of every onlooker, but just like Tigers and Lions this animal has also come under threat of extinction.

 Asian elephants are listed under endangered, and have almost vanished from most of China and Southwest Asia.
 As the human population increases, the elephants' natural habitat is destroyed, and they are forced to live on the farming areas, where they cause damage to crops.
 According to a recent wildlife survey there are less than 45,000 Asian elephants remain in the wilds of Asia.